SMSF tax return: avoid the annual angst

-CGH Accounting specializes in the lodgement, audit and preparation of the SMSF Financial Statement.
+CGH Accounting specialises in the audit, preparation, and lodgement of the SMSF financial statement.
 The regulations pertaining to SMSFs are complex and can be daunting so please liaise with CGH Accounting in regard to your SMSF’s annual return.

 Individuals and self-managed superannuation fund (SMSF) trustees alike are embroiled in a race to finish their annual returns, but for the latter the race is one that is more difficult and involved.

 SMSFs have to appoint an ‘approved auditor’ at least 30 days before the due date of the annual return.
 The annual return cannot be lodged until the audit report has been finalised, as information from the audit report is required to complete the regulatory information in the return.

 The annual return deadline for SMSFs is October 31 (except for new entrants or funds that have outstanding previous year returns).
 Newly registered SMSFs have to lodge by February 28 next year.

 It is crucial SMSF audits are completed and annual returns are lodged on time as the tax office is homing in on three major areas in its compliance crackdown this year:

 • compliance breaches without an auditor contravention report